Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Related Work

-All the proposed throughput prediction algorithms as mentioned above and summarized in Table~\ref{tab:rel_work} essentially operate on a centralized dataset.
-To be more precise, these algorithms are trained at a central server using data from all connected \acp{UE}.
-Reluctance to share proprietary network information by users and operators makes such centralized training a seemingly challenging prospect.
-Furthermore, the diversification in the 5G devices and user behavior restricts the applicability of a centralized throughput prediction algorithm.
-Centralized throughput prediction can perform well for the same trained datasets, but it is not fit for prediction in a cross-technology dataset.
-To achieve good prediction over cross technologies, we need to merge heterogeneous datasets using complex data fusion methodologies~\cite{zheng2015methodologies}.
+\textbf{Takeaways:} As mentioned above and summarized in Table~\ref{tab:rel_work}, all existing throughput prediction algorithms operate on centralized datasets, wherein they are trained in a central server using data from all connected \acp{UE}.
+However, reluctance to share proprietary network information by users and operators, as well as data privacy concerns, can make such centralized training non-lucrative.
+Furthermore, the diversification of 5G devices and user behavior restricts the applicability of a centralized throughput prediction algorithm.
+Therefore, these algorithms can perform well for the same trained datasets, but it is not fit for prediction in a multi-network, multi-device dataset.
+In the next section, we discuss data collection and a series of pilot experiments to highlight the limitations of these existing works.

-To address these issues specifically, we have introduced the concept of distributed learning-based throughput prediction, which uses \ac{FL}.
-FL addresses the issue of privacy of \acp{UE} as well as service providers.
-Simultaneously, \ac{FL} captures more user-specific behavior that helps in better prediction accuracy.
-To the best of our knowledge, this is the first proposition on distributed throughput prediction.
-Next, we provide a brief overview of \ac{FL}.